Hearing and dementia

 Are hearing loss and dementia related?

 Yes.
 Hearing loss is correlated with mild cognitive impairment and dementia.
-In fact, research shows that even mild hearing loss doubles your risk of dementia, while moderate hearing loss triples the risk, and severe hearing loss can increase the risk up to five times.
+In fact, research shows that even mild hearing loss can double your risk of dementia, while moderate hearing loss triples the risk, and severe hearing loss can increase the risk up to five times.
 To reduce the risks of hearing loss and dementia, it is important to look after your hearing and health and treat even mild hearing difficulties.

 The Alzheimer’s Society suggests the following ways to support someone with hearing loss and dementia: